-Naples, Italy is not for the faint of heart, as its rough exterior and unapologetic demeanor turn the casual tourist away, and towards the more tourist-friendly cities.
-But Naples is rich in history and culture, and it has contributed much to the significance that Italy bears.
-If you can find time to visit Naples, I would recommend it, and so too would Mr. Dean Martin…In Napoli beside the sea, It happened on a night like this, In Napoli our hearts were free, And we surrendered to a kiss…
+Naples, Italy is not for the faint of heart.
+Its rough exterior and unapologetic demeanor may turn the casual tourist away.
+But Naples is rich in history and culture, and it has contributed much to the significance that Italy bears…not the least of which is the pizza and gelato!
+Plus it’s the perfect spot to start your adventures to nearby Pompeii, Mt.
+Vesuvius, and Capri island.
+If you can find time to visit Naples, I would recommend it.
+Give this city a chance and you’ll see all that it has to offer.
+And in the words of Mr. Dean Martin…In Napoli beside the sea, It happened on a night like this, In Napoli our hearts were free, And we surrendered to a kiss…

-1. Eat the pizza.
 Naples is the birthplace of pizza, and it certainly lives up to the expectations!
 You could spend a lifetime exploring all the pizzerias around Naples, and tasting every different masterpiece.
 But when you’ve only got a weekend or a week, you should focus in on the small pizzerias on the side streets, where at most one person in the restaurant speaks English.
 It is these hidden gems that have preserved the original perfection of Napoli pizza, unwilling to cater to the demands of tourists.
 In an act of pizza destiny, I stepped into a pizzeria one evening where I ordered by pointing to the menu, showing with my hands what I wanted to the waiter that spoke not one word of English.
 It didn’t matter, I couldn’t have ordered a bad meal at this place.
 Hours of pizza and wine, music and dancing, and chatting between tables later, I felt I had been welcomed into the Napoli family.
-And the explosion of flavor from fresh basil with creamy mozzarella and sliced tomatoes, drizzled with olive oil, delivered on an airy round of dough is a taste I continue to dream about even now.
+You can’t go wrong with pizza in Naples, but some of my favorite spots are L’Antica Pizzeria da Michele, Pizzeria Brandi, and Pizzeria Sorbillo!

-4. Climb Castel Sant’Elmo.
-A beautiful, high vantage point over the city, Castel Sant’Elmo canbe reached by the sloping funicular trolley, or by winding up side streets to reach the top of the hill.
-Standing upon this medeival fortress, you’ll feel the history of Napoli come alive, see how it continues to influence the city.
+A beautiful, high vantage point over the city, Castel Sant’Elmo can be reached by the funicular trolley, or by walking up the winding side streets to reach the top of the hill.
+The castle was constructed in 1329 and it continues to be used to this day.
+Inside the utilitarian walls of the castle is housed a collection of art, the Museo del Novecento.
+But it was previously used as a military stronghold, a church and chapel, and a military prison.
+Standing upon this medieval fortress, you’ll feel the history of Napoli come alive, see how it continues to influence the city.
 And those that reach the top of the fortress are rewarded with sweeping views over the city, a direct sightline to Mt Vesuvius, and gusts of fresh sea air wrapping around you and filling your lungs.